Retail Intelligence from:

 Opportunity: “Seamless” isn’t only a digital term.
 Smart carts like KroGo have the potential not only to improve the in-store shopping trip but also to better align the omnichannel experience by uniting the digital and physical aisles right there in the cart.
 And they will give brands a chance to speak to shoppers right there at the first moment of truth, to remind them of deals they saw previously or give them new, relevant offers.

-‘Future of Pharmacy’
+Walgreens Showcases the ‘Future of Pharmacy’

 The Story: Before the pandemic began, Walgreens undertook a technology transformation aimed at freeing up their pharmacists from routine tasks so they could devote more time to direct contact with customers.
 Today, the retailer operates eight micro-fulfillment centers, that are using robotic technology to fill routine prescriptions across 1,800 stores.